Law Firm

 What else gets covered by this 5-year grace period?

-The third-country national employee (the “sponsor”) must follow the procedure for family reunification and apply to the Civil registry and migration department.
+The third-country national employee (the “Sponsor”) must follow the procedure for family reunification and apply to the Civil Registry and Migration Department.

-Employees with a gross salary of less than EUR 2,500.
+Employees with a gross salary of less than €2,500.

 This last exemption was introduced in July 2022 and incorporated into the Cyprus Income Tax Law (ITL) Article 9(1)(d).
 It applies to:

-See all the tax incentives in detail here:
+See all the tax incentives in detail here: Strategy for attracting business and talent (PDF) - gov.cy

 Popular services